fedorovvvv/svelte-floating-ui/README.md

 [Floating UI](https://github.com/floating-ui/floating-ui/) for Svelte with [actions](https://svelte.dev/docs#use_action).
 No wrapper components or component bindings required!

-## Installation

 ```bash
 npm i -D svelte-floating-ui
 ```

-This is not yet published on npm

-Since Svelte automatically bundles all required dependencies, you only need to install this package as a dev dependency with the -D flag.

 ## Usage